-Nursing job interviews, like all job interviews, can be very stressful events, especially if you just got your first interview of your nursing career.
+Nursing job interviews, like all job interviews, can be very stressful events, especially if you just got the first interview of your nursing career.
 What does a nurse manager expect?
 What is the appropriate attire for this position?
 What questions are you likely to hear?
-This article will provide some helpful information to help you prepare for your interview for the healthcare field.
+This article will provide some helpful information to help you prepare for your interview in the healthcare field.

 Be Neat and Clean

 Clothes: Your clothes should be clean and neatly pressed for your interview.
 The way you show up for the interview is the way they will expect you to show up for work.
 For a healthcare setting, this should always mean being neat and clean.
 Pick out your clothes the night before your interview and make sure they are cleaned and ironed, if necessary.

 Hair: Many nursing jobs will require your hair to be pulled back if it is long, so you should follow these same rules for your interview.
 For healthcare jobs, it is more sanitary to keep hair pulled back to keep it from getting in your way while working with patients.
 Wearing your hair up will also make you seem more credible.
 Studies have shown that women who wear their hair up or have their hair short are assumed to be more successful in their careers.

 Nails: For healthcare jobs and healthcare job interviews, keep your nails short, clean, and free of nail polish.
 Your facility dress code may not allow you to have long nails or wear nail polish and acrylic nails.
 Long nails can harbor a lot of bacteria, so they need to be short since you will likely be working with patients who have a compromised immune system.
 Having your nails short and clean for your interview shows that you take your job seriously, and it allows the interviewer to see that you will keep them that way.